Akshat-Jain/notes/notes/Initiatives.by-me.community-perspectives-experiment-for-blog.md

 id: ij5qeoj2v6rqrtykw7yr8jx
 title: Community experiment for blog
 desc: ''
-updated: 1706541874557
+updated: 1707026065609
 created: 1706541601971
 ---

+**This page is a WIP.**

 This page contains info about the community experiment I thought of doing.

-TLDR: It failed.